Warren Zevon: Posthumous releases and awards

+In December 2003, performances from Zevon were released as part of Michael Wolff's Christmas Moods album, with Zevon having contributed covers of "The Christmas Song" and "Ave Maria."
 A tribute album titled Enjoy Every Sandwich: The Songs of Warren Zevon was released October 19, 2004.
 Zevon's son, Jordan Zevon, was the executive producer of the album and performed "Studebaker", a previously unfinished composition by his father.
 A second tribute album, Hurry Home Early: The Songs of Warren Zevon ("hurry home early" is from the song "Boom Boom Mancini", on the album Sentimental Hygiene) was released by Wampus Multimedia on July 8, 2005.

 On February 14, 2006, VH1 Classic premiered a music video from a new compilation, Reconsider Me: The Love Songs.
 The video, titled "She's Too Good for Me", aired every hour on the hour throughout the day.

 Re-issues of the albums Stand in the Fire and The Envoy were released on March 27, 2007, by Rhino Records, alongside a re-issue of Excitable Boy, with the three CDs having four unreleased bonus tracks each.
 Noteworthy rarities include the outtakes "Word of Mouth" and "The Risk" from the Envoy sessions and "Frozen Notes (Strings Version)", a melancholy outtake from Excitable Boy performed on acoustic piano with a string quartet.

 Ammal Records was a new label started up as a partnership with New West Records by Zevon's former boss at Artemis, Danny Goldberg.
 On May 1, 2007, Ammal released Preludes: Rare and Unreleased Recordings, a two-disc anthology of Zevon demos and alternate versions culled from 126 pre-1976 recordings that had been kept in a suitcase.
 The album contains five previously unreleased songs: "Empty Hearted Town", "Going All the Way", "Steady Rain", "Stop Rainin' Lord", and "The Rosarita Beach Cafe", along with Zevon's original demo of "Studebaker".
 Selections from an interview of Zevon by the Austin-based radio personality Jody Denberg are blended with about 40 minutes of music on the collection's second disc.